panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 ```
 While `multiplyFactory` is short, it might be difficult to understand at first glance what it does.

-In such case, I would avoid the shortest syntax and make the function definition a bit longer:
+In such a case, I would avoid the shortest syntax and make the function definition a bit longer:

 ```javascript
 const multiplyFactory = m => {